 What Are Pintxos?
 How Do You Order Them?
 Don’t Steal Pintxos Like I Did, Oops!

 When my ex-boyfriend and I drove into the old quarter of San Sebastián we were inundated with crowds.
 What on earth was going on?
 People amassed the narrow roads and alleys, bars were overflowing with patrons and music was reverberating around the buildings.
-Turns out this was the weekend for their annual regatta race.
+Turns out this was the weekend for San Sebastian’s annual regatta race.
 Party!
 After endless circling of the town, we squeezed our car into a tiny spot hugging the seawall, found our hotel between the throngs of partygoers, rolled our luggage into our room and bounded back down the stairs to join in on the festivities.

 Ravenous and thirsty from our drive from Arcachon, we maneuvered our way through the crowds in search of a filling meal.
 Every bar we peeked in, a restaurant we passed we noticed colorfully displayed ‘open-faced sandwiches’ laid atop the length of bars.
 We were jealous as we assumed these were for private events, but when we overheard a group of Aussies rave about their plates of ‘tapas’, we realized we could join in.
 Score!

-- They are pintxos, which means to pierce
+- Pintxos, which means to pierce

 - Pintxos are a Basque version of the tapas/tapa found in other regions of Spain

 - The bread is pierced with a toothpick to keep the layers of goodness together – cheese, charcuterie, vegetables et cetera.
 Some cocktail sticks hold their own items such as olives, anchovies, and peppers